hartti/AustralianMines/README.md

 ## Sample queries with the data

-See the current schem of the data
+See the current schema of the data
 ```
 call db.schema.visualization
 ```